 Frequently Asked Questions

 Yes, you can make it in a pressure cooker as well.
-Just follow the exact same recipe in a pressure cooker instead of a kadhai or a pan and cook it for 1 whistle on medium flame.
+Follow the same recipe in a pressure cooker instead of a kadhai or a pan and cook it for 1 whistle on medium flame.

-Apart from making khichdi, bhagar can be used to make a variety of dishes.
+Apart from making khichdi, bhagar can be used to make various dishes.
 Here are a few options.

 1. Upma – It is quite similar to bhagar khichdi.
-To make bhagar upma, bhagar is cooked in water and then stir-fried with other ingredients just like we cook poha.
+To make bhagar upma, bhagar is cooked in water and then stir-fried with other ingredients like we cook Poha.

-2. Kheer – It is made in the same way as rice kheer.
-The only difference is that bhagar kheer gets ready in just 10-12 minutes whereas cooking rice kheer takes a lot of time to cook.
+2. Kheer – It is made in the same way as Rice Kheer.
+The only difference is that bhagar kheer gets ready in 10-12 minutes, whereas cooking rice kheer takes a lot of time.

 3. Dhokla – Bhagar dhokla is made in the same way as rava dhokla.
 Just replace rava (semolina) with an equal amount of bhagar flour and follow the same steps as you do for making rava dhokla.

-4. You can also make dosa, idli, and vada using this grain.
+4. This grain can also make dosa, idli, and vada.

 Serving Suggestions

-Buttermilk, yogurt (dahi), or any raita of your choice also perfectly complements it.
+Buttermilk, yogurt (dahi), or any raita of your choice perfectly complements it.

 Storage Suggestions

-You can store it in an airtight container for up to 2-3 days in the refrigerator.
+You can store it in an airtight container in the refrigerator for up to 2-3 days.

 I do not recommend freezing it as it might dry and be tasteless.